brunorijsman/cascade-python/docs/source/cascade_protocol.rst

 The Binary algorithm.
 =====================

 The Binary algorithm takes as input a block that has an odd number of errors.
-It finds and corrects exactly one bit error, namely the left-most bit error.
+It finds and corrects exactly one bit error.

 Bob is only allowed to run the Binary algorithm on blocks that have an odd number of errors.
 Bob is not allowed to run the Binary algorithm on a block that has an even number of errors (it is a useful exercise to figure out why not).